monkeydnoya/halyk-todo-list/README.md

 ## Configuration

+If PostgreSQL Database not have uuid extension use this query in your database: "CREATE EXTENSION IF NOT EXISTS "uuid-ossp";"

 Swagger Documentation at : http://localhost:8000/internal/docs/index.html

 Configuration is fully loaded from environment.
 Table below shows the list of environment variables that could be used.